Three Good Reasons for a Tractor Canopy

 If, like me, you can’t afford a cab tractor, then you’re stuck out there in the sunshine.
-I’ve always wanted a tractor canopy to keep the sun off, but never had one.
-Now that I’m sitting here in the cool house with an iced drink in my hand, I’d like to talk a little bit about canopies – the advantages and the disadvantages.
+I’ve always wanted a tractor roof to keep the sun off, but never had one.
+Now that I’m sitting here in the cool house with an iced drink in my hand, I’d like to talk a little bit about the canopy for tractor concept – the advantages and the disadvantages.

 A Canopy Cuts the Heat

-When you’re out brush hogging in the summer sunshine without a canopy, it’s probably 20 or 30 degrees hotter than it would be if you had one.
-A canopy definitely makes a summer day on the tractor more comfortable.
+When you’re out brush hogging in the summer sunshine without a tractor sunshade, it’s probably 20 or 30 degrees hotter than it would be if you had one.
+A tractor shade canopy definitely makes a summer day on the tractor more comfortable.

 But – There Are Downsides to Most Canopies, Too

-There’s lots of canopies on the market these days.
-About every equipment dealer offers one.
+There’s lots of tractor umbrellas and canopies on the market these days.
+About every equipment dealer offers tractor canopies for sale.
 Over the years I would look at all the different options, but realized there were several reasons not to have a canopy.

 Picture this: You’re towing your tractor on a trailer down an open road with all that wind coming at it at 60 or 70 miles an hour.
-That’s really hard on a canopy.
+That’s really hard on tractor canopies.
 It takes a pretty stout canopy to survive that.

 Now, some people back their tractors onto the trailers, and there’s a chance of getting into dangerous problems with tongue weight.
 So if you transport your tractor to other places, that’s another reason not to have a canopy.